New Saturday Class!

-New Saturday Class – Join me Live in the studio or enjoy it being Zoomed to your own space in the same way that we’ve been doing ** I’m really happy to announce that the Saturday morning class has found a new home ** RVN Wellness is a stunningly beautiful studio located at 2506 St John St. in Port Moody ** Starting this Saturday, the 10:30 to 11:45 Wiser Yoga class will be the Zoomed live from there or you can join us live in the studio.
-All the latest Covid-19 restrictions are in place ** It only holds 8 students so let me know early if you plan to attend ** Check out the schedule of this unique body-positive space.
+*** Join me Live in the studio or enjoy it being Zoomed to your own space in the same way that we’ve been doing *** I’m really happy to announce that the Saturday morning class has found a new home ** RVN Wellness is a stunningly beautiful studio located at 2506 St John St. in Port Moody ** On Saturdays, the 10:30 to 11:45 Wiser Yoga class will be the Zoomed live from there or you can join us live in the studio.
+All the latest Covid-19 restrictions are in place ** It only holds 8 students so let me know early with a quick email if you plan to attend (or just take a chance and drop in) ** Check out the schedule of this unique body-positive space.
 Wiser students get 15% off almost everything **

-*** Take a Wiser class at Kushala *** Yup, you can now take a 1-hour class live from Kushala every Thursday at 11 am and every Friday at 12:30 *** Live classes (with live Zoom) are running now ***Check out their website to sign up ** That’s 3 Zoom classes available every week *** You can also use a Wiser punch card for any of these classes ***
+*** Take a Wiser class at Kushala *** Yup, you can now take a 1-hour class live or on Zoom from Kushala every Thursday at 11 am *** Check out their website to sign up *** 2 Wiser/Zoom classes available every week *** You can also use a Wiser punch card for either of these classes ***

-** Wiser Yoga on Saturday mornings from 10:30 – 11:45 is live on Zoom or live in our new studio space ** The next Saturday Zoom Wiser Class is on Saturday Jan 23 ** Join us by simply emailing me your e address and I will send you the meeting ID for each class **
+** Wiser Yoga on Saturday mornings from 10:30 – 11:45 is live on Zoom or live in the new studio space ** The next Saturday Zoom Wiser Class is on Saturday Feb 27 ** Join us by simply emailing me your e address and I will send you the meeting ID for each class **

 Strange days, no?
 A global pandemic, entire countries shut down, lining up to go into my IGA, no more handshakes or hugs…..